lawun330/Test-Maker/README.md

 # Create Questions Dialogs with Java
-This program creates multiple choice and true/false questions using the _JOptionPane_ class as the GUI.
+This program creates <b>multiple choice and True/False questions</b> using the _JOptionPane_ class as the GUI.
 The program asks for answers for a user to fill.
 The final score is returned after answering all questions.
 This program can be implemented in performing online exams or surveys.

 There are four classes in this project.
 - _MultipleChoiceQuestion.java_ is a class file to manage multiple-choice questions.